-understand Bioinformatics terminology;
+- understand Bioinformatics terminology; - have mastered the most important algorithms in the field;

-- have mastered the most important algorithms in the field; - be able to work with with bioinformaticians and biologists; - be able to find data and literature in repositories.
+- be able to work with bioinformaticians and biologists; - be able to find data and literature in repositories.

+Durbin, R., Eddy, S., Krough, A. & Mitchison, G. (1998).
+Biological sequence analysis: probabilistic models of proteins and nucleic acids.
+Cambridge University Press.
 Jones, N.C. & Pevzner, P.A.
 (2004).
 An introduction to bioinformatics algorithms.
 MIT Press.